List of active duty United States four-star officers

 Members of the Joint Chiefs of Staff render a salute during the departure ceremony at Andrews Air Force Base for former President Ronald Reagan, 11 June 2004.

-There are currently 37 active-duty four-star officers in the uniformed services of the United States: seven in the Army, three in the Marine Corps, nine in the Navy, 12 in the Air Force, four in the Space Force, one in the Coast Guard, and one in the Public Health Service Commissioned Corps.
+There are currently 38 active-duty four-star officers in the uniformed services of the United States: six in the Army, four in the Marine Corps, 10 in the Navy, 12 in the Air Force, four in the Space Force, two in the Coast Guard, and one in the Public Health Service Commissioned Corps.
 Of the eight federal uniformed services, the NOAA Commissioned Officer Corps is the only service that does not have an established four-star position.